 - Sweet potatoes

-Superfoods should be consumed with other foods.
-The aim is to always strive for a well-balanced diet that can support a healthy lifestyle without limitations.
+Although Superfoods are exceptional sources of nutritional resources, you should consume it with other foods.
+The aim is to ensure a balanced diet that supports a healthy lifestyle without limitations.

 (1) Marcel, C., Danahy, Anne.
 (2016) Evidence-Based Care Sheet – Barley.
 Available online at https://www.ebscohost.com/assets-sample-content/Barley-EBCS.pdf